mesonbuild/meson/docs/markdown/Tutorial.md

 $ meson builddir
 ```

 We create a separate build directory to hold all of the compiler output.
 Meson is different from some other build systems in that it does not permit in-source builds.
 You must always create a separate build directory.
-Common convention is to put the default build directory in a subdirectory of your toplevel source directory.
+Common convention is to put the default build directory in a subdirectory of your top level source directory.

 When Meson is run it prints the following output.